 Advisor-sold 529 college savings plans function similarly.
 However, they offer the guidance of a professional financial advisor who can help you choose a suitable investment option based on your individual savings goals and financial situation.

 A third option is called a 529 prepaid tuition college savings plans.
 These programs basically let you pay for tuition ahead of time at current prices.
-This way your your children can use prepaid college credits in the future even if tuition skyrockets by the time they enroll.
+This way your children can use prepaid college credits in the future even if tuition skyrockets by the time they enroll.
 In most cases, the state legislature guarantees your benefits in these types of plans.
 However, prepaid tuition plans usually limit what you can cover with your savings to tuition and mandatory fees required by the college your beneficiary ends up attending.

 What Are the Tax Benefits of 529 College Savings Plans?